A relative theory of universal central extensions: Examples

 \section{Examples}

-In this final section of the text we illustrate the theory with some classical and contemporary examples.
+In this section we illustrate the theory with some classical and contemporary examples.
 All categories we shall be considering here are (equivalent to) varieties of $\Omega$-groups, and as such are semi-abelian with enough projectives.
-They are: the categories $\Gp$ of groups and $\Ab$ of abelian groups; $\Leibniz_{\K}$, $\Lie_{\K}$ and $\Vect_{\K}$ of Leibniz algebras, Lie algebras and vector spaces over a field $\K$; and the categories $\PXMod$, $\XMod$ and $\Ab\XMod$ of precrossed modules, crossed modules and abelian crossed modules.
+As an illustration of Section~\ref{Section-Nested-Birkhoff-Subcategories}, we shall consider the categories $\Gp$ of groups and $\Ab$ of abelian groups; $\Leibniz_{\K}$, $\Lie_{\K}$ and $\Vect_{\K}$ of Leibniz algebras, Lie algebras and vector spaces over a field~$\K$; and the categories $\PXMod$, $\XMod$ and $\Ab\XMod$ of precrossed modules, crossed modules and abelian crossed modules.
+Then in~\ref{Subsection-Counterexamples} we give two counterexamples which further justify the conditions that appear in Section~\ref{Section-Recognition}.